Free Analytics Utility

 How do I measure social media engagement?

-Pick the engagement actions that match your goal (likes, comments, saves, shares, clicks), divide by your chosen baseline (followers, reach, or impressions), and multiply by 100.
-This calculator does the math for you and lets you compare multiple formulas side by side so you can pick the one that fits your reporting.
+Pick the engagement actions that match your goal, divide by your chosen baseline, and multiply by 100.
+This social media engagement rate calculator does the math for you and shows multiple formulas side by side so you can pick the one that fits your reporting.